 The best ideas are like viruses.
 They immediately infect you and spark loops of ideas and questions.
-This happened today when I read this on Seth's blog - "... what happens when you bring work that matters to people who care".
+This happened today when I read - "... what happens when you bring work that matters to people who care" on Seth's blog.

 It made me wonder if organizations and the leaders who lead them are allowed to slow down or even pause to reflect.
 Do they break away from their busyness and make room to ask themselves difficult questions?

-It all starts with asking yourself 2 fundamental questions: Are we doing the work that matters most?
+It all starts with asking yourself two fundamental questions: Are we doing the work that matters most?
 Do we really care about our work?
-If the answer to either question is a not a definitive yes then we must probe deeper so we can reset.
+If the answer to either question is not a definitive yes, then we must probe deeper so we can reset.

-Businesses thrive when this sense of purpose and clarity successfully cascades through the entire organization.
-And so the best use of your time as a leader is to build bridges between the people in the room and their best work yet.
-Trust me, this way we all win.
+Businesses thrive when this sense of purpose and clarity successfully cascades throughout the organization.
+And so, the best use of your time as a leader is to build bridges between the people in the room and their best work yet.
+Trust me, this way, we all win.